Definition: Bisphenol A (BPA) is a component of plastics that are used in food and drink packaging.

 Bisphenol A is a chemical used to make a number of plastics, particularly polycarbonates, polyesters and epoxy resins.
 Global production is around 3 million tonnes a year.

 Bisphenol A is permitted for use in packaging materials under Directive 2002/72 on materials and articles in contact with food.

 Polycarbonate is used to make food containers, such as water bottles, tableware (plates and mugs), storage containers and baby feeding bottles.
 Epoxy resins are used to line food and beverage cans.

-polycarbonate is included under raw material number 7 – other plastics.
+In recycling terms polycarbonate is included under raw material number 7 – other plastics.

 2. Does Bisphenol A pose a health risk?

 Scientists agree that in studies on Bisphenol A in animals, it has been shown to be a chemical which can interact with the hormone system.
 In particular, it can mimic the sex hormones.
 However, the levels that are found in food and water are many times less than those used in the experiments.
 Bisphenol A has been the subject of nearly 1000 scientific papers and on the basis of all this evidence the European Food Safety Authority has set a Tolerable Daily Intake for Bisphenol A of 0.05 milligram per kilogram bodyweight.
 It has also carried out studies to estimate how much Bisphenol A people consume and has estimated this to be between 0.00048 – 0.0016 mg/kg bodyweight per day.